UJoeNK/tensorflow_vs_tensorflow-cl/tensorflow/g3doc/api_docs/python/contrib.distributions.md

 *  <b>`logits`</b>: Floating point tensor representing the log-odds of a positive event with shape broadcastable to `[N1,..., Nm]` `m >= 0`, and the same dtype as `n`.
 Each entry represents logits for the probability of success for independent Binomial distributions.
-Only one of `logits` or `p` should be passed in.
 *  <b>`p`</b>: Positive floating point tensor with shape broadcastable to `[N1,..., Nm]` `m >= 0`, `p in [0, 1]`.
 Each entry represents the
     probability of success for independent Binomial distributions.
-Only one of `logits` or `p` should be passed in.
 *  <b>`validate_args`</b>: `Boolean`, default `False`.
 Whether to assert valid values for parameters `n`, `p`, and `x` in `prob` and `log_prob`.
     If `False` and inputs are invalid, correct behavior is not guaranteed.